krossdev/iam-ms/mss/README.md

 ## Communication Protocol

-The communication protocol is simple, unfortunately, there is currently no relevant documentation.
+The communication protocol is simple.
+*unfortunately, there is currently no documentation yet*.

 TODO...